Updated on January 10, 2023

 An act relative to traffic enforcement creates the necessary legal mechanisms to support camera enforcement.
 It is carefully crafted to address two principal concerns about automated enforcement (a) the concern that municipalities might use automated enforcement in unreasonable ways to make money; (b) the concern that cameras might create records about individuals that would put their privacy at risk.

 I have been working on legislation for automated enforcement for several years.
-The full senate will consider this legislation for the first time on Thursday, February 27.
+I will be refiling it in a form consistent with this post.

 The Process for Ticketing